-Katrina and Hovhannes’ wedding was the most fantastic, fun-filled day – a pleasure to photograph from beginning to end, with it’s glorious mixture of traditional moments and spontaneous emotion.
+Katrina and Hovhannes’ wedding was the most fantastic, fun-filled day.
+It really was a pleasure to photograph from beginning to end.
+It was a glorious mixture of traditional moments and spontaneous emotion.
 A truly wonderful day for this Surrey Wedding Photographer!

-The service was held at the Saint Yeghiche Armenian Church in London’s South Kensington, followed by a fabulous reception at the stunning Wokefield Park, Reading.
-There were so many highlights for me on the day it’s difficult to single any out – but one of them has to be the fantastic Armenian dancing, which began before the wedding breakfast, carried on between every course of the meal and right on into the evening.
-The rhythm and sound of the Armenian band was so infectious that it was impossible for anyone to resist joining in the fun.
+First of all we had the wonderful service at the Saint Yeghiche Armenian Church in London’s South Kensington.
+Then followed a fabulous reception at the stunning Wokefield Park, Reading.
+There were so many highlights for me on the day it’s difficult to single any out.
+One of them just has to be the fantastic Armenian dancing.
+It began before the wedding breakfast, and carried on between every course of the meal.
+And of course it continued late into the night!
+Certainly the rhythm of the Armenian band was so infectious it was impossible for anyone not to join in the fun.

-Wokefield Park is a spectacular venue and the main building provided a wonderful backdrop for some lovely wedding day photographs.
+Wokefield Park is an absolutely spectacular venue in magnificent grounds.
+The main building provided a wonderful backdrop for some lovely wedding day photographs.
 On the rooftop, high above the guests, the Armenian flag was flying proudly throughout the day.
 That beautiful understated gesture epitomised the whole day for me as I left the the guests partying late into the night.